awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ## Migrating data from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica"></a>

-You can migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora read replica\.
-When you need to migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend using this approach\.
+You can use an RDS for PostgreSQL DB instance as the basis for a new Aurora PostgreSQL DB cluster by using an Aurora read replica for the migration process\.
+The Aurora read replica option is available only for migrating within the same AWS Region and account\.
+This option is available only to an RDS for PostgreSQL DB instance for which the Region offers a compatible version of Aurora PostgreSQL\.
+In this case, *compatible* means that the Aurora PostgreSQL version is the same as the RDS for PostgreSQL version, or that it is a higher minor version in the same major version family\.

-In this case, Amazon RDS uses the PostgreSQL DB engine's streaming replication functionality to create a special type of DB cluster for the source PostgreSQL DB instance\.
-This type of DB cluster is called an Aurora read replica\.
-Updates made to the source RDS for PostgreSQL DB instance are asynchronously replicated to the Aurora read replica\.
+For example, to use this technique to migrate an RDS for PostgreSQL 11\.14 DB instance, the Region must offer Aurora PostgreSQL version 11\.14 or a higher minor version in the PostgreSQL version 11 family\.

 **Topics**
 + [Overview of migrating data by using an Aurora read replica](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Intro)